-There is strong evidence that youth who are placed in adult correctional facilities have higher rates of recidivism than youth placed in juvenile facilities.
-While the evidence is very strong that transfer to the adult justice system (as opposed to being retained in the juvenile justice system) is associated with increased recidivism rates for youth, it is not clear from this large body of robust literature if being housed and under the jurisdiction of an adult facility are the only factors leading to increased recidivism or if being processed and sentenced in the adult courts or other unknown factors are also contributing to this increase.
-7-10 Because HB 1674 only addressed the jurisdiction and housing of youthful offenders convicted as adults after sentencing in the adult system, we classified this as strong rather than very strong evidence.
-The evidence indicates that youth processed (and often housed) in the adult system have recidivism rates ranging from between 11% and 18% higher than youth who are retained in the juvenile justice system.
-9,10 The literature indicates that these higher rates may be a result of a number of factors including: less effective rehabilitation efforts for youth incarcerated in adult prisons; "stigmatization; humiliation; loss of self-respect; attenuation of guilt or shame; hardening of the delinquent selfconcept; weakening of ties to families, prosocial peers, and community; and diminishment of job and educational prospects;" and youth attributing greater injustice to the court system.
+There is strong evidence that youth who are placed in adult correctional facilities have higher rates of recidivism than youth placed in juvenile facilities.7-14 While the evidence is very strong that transfer to the adult justice system (as opposed to being retained in the juvenile justice system) is associated with increased recidivism rates for youth and young adults, it is not clear from this large body of robust literature if being housed and under the jurisdiction of an adult facility are the only factors leading to increased recidivism or if being processed and sentenced in the adult courts or other unknown factors are also contributing to this increase.11-14 Because HB 1743 only addressed the jurisdiction and housing of youthful offenders convicted as adults after sentencing in the adult system, we classified this as strong rather than very strong evidence.

+There are currently four states, California, Montana, Oregon and Wisconsin, that allow a juvenile offender to be in the custody of the state juvenile justice system until age 25.
+15 Although state specific data was not able to be obtained, evidence in the literature indicates that youth processed (and often housed) in the adult system have recidivism rates that are higher than youth who are retained in the juvenile justice system.
+7-10,13,14 For example, one study found that 76% of young adults under the age of 25 released from adult prisons were rearrested within 3 years and 84% were rearrested within 5 years.
+8 The literature indicates that these higher rates may be a result of a number of factors including: less effective rehabilitation efforts for youth incarcerated in adult prisons; "stigmatization; humiliation; loss of self-respect; attenuation of guilt or shame; hardening of the delinquent self-concept; weakening of ties to families, prosocial peers, and community; and diminishment of job and educational prospects;" and youth attributing greater injustice to the court system.
+14 Finally, evidence suggests that 80% of youth in the adult system will be released before their 21st birthday and 95% will be released back to the community before their 25th birthday.
+15 Because the vast majority of juvenile offenders will be released by age 25, and transferring individuals to an adult facility may be disruptive to an individual's rehabilitation, allowing them to remain in a DSHS facility with access to appropriate rehabilitative services and programs would likely decrease recidivism.